atecon/PairPlot/README.md

 - `key_fontsize` int, Control the font size for the key.
 Default: 14
 - `key_position`: string, Controls the position of the legend in each subplot (use standard gnuplot options). default: "top left".
 - `offset_level`: scalar, Provides a mechanism to put a boundary around the data inside of an auto-scaled graph.
 For details see: https://gnuplot.sourceforge.net/docs_4.2/node209.html , Default: 0.02.
+- `tmargin`: scalar, Top margin of the plot in lines.
+- `bmargin`: scalar, Bottom margin of the plot in lines.
+- `lmargin`: scalar, Left margin of the plot in lines.
+- `rmargin`: scalar, Right margin of the plot in lines.
 - `pointsize`: int, Control the size of points (default: 2).
 No support for circles.
 - `pointtype`: matrix, Control the type of points.
 Can be either an integer entry such that points associated to different levels of `factor` are of the same type.
 One may also provide a vector of integers for each distinct value of the `factor` series.
 Default: 7.
 See also: <https://i.imgur.com/xNZa7Rz.png>
 - `tics`: bool, Print x-tics and y-tics if 1 (TRUE, default), or not if 0 (FALSE).